 Lifelong learning is an expectation of current nursing practice.
 We encourage our graduates and alumni to pursue advanced education beyond the Associate degree in nursing.
 As noted in the Institute of Medicine (IOM) report that came out in October of 2010, The Future of Nursing: Leading Change, Advancing Health, old methods of educating nurses are becoming obsolete.

 As our patients' needs have become more complex over the past century, the competencies required of a nurse are broadening to include aspects of leadership, research, evidence-based practice as well as teamwork and collaboration.
-In addition, the role of the nurse is expanding to include greater use of technology and information systems to help coordinate the care of patients amongst multiple healthcare professionals across the continuum of care --- in-patient, out-patient and in the community.
+In addition, the role of the nurse is expanding to include greater use of technology and information systems to help coordinate the care of patients amongst multiple health care professionals across the continuum of care --- in-patient, out-patient and in the community.

-In accordance with the IOM recommendation to provide educational pathways that will increase the proportion of nurses with a baccalaureate degree from 50 to 80 percent by 2020, the Harper College Nursing Program offers a bridge program that facilitates academic progression from LPN to RN, as well as partnerships with other schools that offer courses for BSN completion.
+In accordance with the IOM recommendation to provide educational pathways that will increase the proportion of nurses with a baccalaureate degree from 50 to 80 percent by 2020, the Harper College Nursing Program offers a bridge program that facilitates academic progression from LPN to RN, as well as partnerships with other schools that offer courses for RN completion.